blackberry/BlackBerry-Communication-Services-Examples/DataTransfer/README.md

 #### Observing a channel

-To display a progress bar, we ask the [DataChannel](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/android/com/bbm/sdk/media/BBMEDataChannel.html) for the [progress](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/android/com/bbm/sdk/media/BBMEDataChannel.html#getProgress--).
+To display a progress bar, you ask the [`DataChannel`](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/android/com/bbm/sdk/media/BBMEDataChannel.html) for the [`progress`](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/android/com/bbm/sdk/media/BBMEDataChannel.html#getProgress--).
 The progress value is a provided as an observable value integer between 0 and 100.
 The progress is only available for channel types where the expected size is known.
-We also display the number of bytes transferred using [getBytesTransferred()](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/android/com/bbm/sdk/media/BBMEDataChannel.html#getBytesTransferred--).
-If the bytes transferred or progress values change the [ObservableMonitor](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/android/com/bbm/sdk/reactive/ObservableMonitor.html) is triggered and the UI is updated.
+We also display the number of bytes transferred using [`getBytesTransferred()`](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/android/com/bbm/sdk/media/BBMEDataChannel.html#getBytesTransferred--).
+If the bytes transferred or progress values change the [`ObservableMonitor`](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/android/com/bbm/sdk/reactive/ObservableMonitor.html) is triggered and the UI is updated.

 ```java
 public ObservableMonitor mProgressObserver = new ObservableMonitor() {